 Attention San Francisco Employers: SF Employers may be required to provide supplemental compensation to employees if they are receiving PFL benefits for bonding with a new child through birth, adoption, or foster care placement.
 For more information, visit the City and County of San Francisco, Office of Labor Standards Enforcement, Paid Parental Leave Ordinance.

-If you have any further questions regarding PFL, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.
+If you have any further questions regarding PFL, contact me for a FREE confidential consultation at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net.